-T-Mobile, others want the FCC to block Verizon's cable company spectrum purchaseAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile, others want the FCC to block Verizon's cable company spectrum purchaseAlex Wagner - Editorial Director of News and Content

 Back in December, we learned that Verizon had agreed to drop a total of $3.9 billion on spectrum from Comcast, Time Warner Cable, Bright House Networks and Cox Communications.
 It seems that there are a few other carriers that are not terribly pleased about the potential transaction, though.
 Today it's been revealed that T-Mobile would like the FCC to prevent the deal from happening.
 In a filing with the FCC, T-Mobile has said that if the purchase is allowed to happen, it would give Verizon an "excessive concentration" of spectrum.